 Guptill leapfrogs Rohit Sharma to become highest run-getter in T20Is

-Apart from Rohit, Guptill is closely followed by former India captain Virat Kohli, Ireland’s ODI skipper Paul Stirling, and Australian captain Aaron Finch
+New Zealand opener Martin Guptill swapped places with Indian captain Rohit Sharma to become the highest run scorer in T20 Internationals, during the first game against Scotland in Edinburgh

-New Zealand opener Martin Guptill went past India captain Rohit Sharma to become the highest run scorer in T20 Internationals, during the first game against Scotland in Edinburgh.
+New Zealand opener Martin Guptill swapped places with Indian captain Rohit Sharma to become the highest run scorer in T20 Internationals, during the first game against Scotland in Edinburgh.

 The 35-year-old talismanic batter achieved the milestone on Wednesday en route his 31-ball 40.